psf/black/docs/the_black_code_style/future_style.md

 # After (with --preview)
 [(item for item in items), fallback]

-- `symmetric_list_concatenation`: Keep optional parentheses around long concatenations of two list displays when both operands fit on their own delimiter-split line.
+- `symmetric_list_concatenation`: Keep optional parentheses around long operations between matching list, tuple, dictionary, or set displays when both operands fit on their own delimiter-split line.

 (labels/symmetric-list-concatenation)=

-### Symmetric list concatenation
+### Symmetric display operations

-When a concatenation of two list displays is too long for one line and both operands fit on their own delimiter-split line, Black keeps optional parentheses around the expression so that the operands can be split symmetrically.
-If either list needs an internal split, including when an active magic trailing comma forces it onto multiple lines, Black retains the existing formatting.
+When an operation between two matching displays is too long for one line and both operands fit on their own delimiter-split line, Black keeps optional parentheses around the expression so that the operands can be split symmetrically.
+This applies to list and tuple concatenation (`+`), dictionary and set union (`|`), and set intersection (`&`).
+If either display needs an internal split, including when an active magic trailing comma forces it onto multiple lines, Black retains the existing formatting.

 ```python
 # Before